 Insurance Stocks Moving In Thursday's Intraday Session

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.
-Gainers Reliance Global Group (NASDAQ: RELI) shares increased by 5.28% to $3.55 during Thursday's
+Gainers Huize Holding (NASDAQ: HUIZ) shares rose 10.51% to $6.67 during Thursday's regular session.

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.